ofiwg/libfabric/man/fi_getinfo.3.md

   IOV buffering may have a negative impact on performance and memory consumption.
 The FI_ASYNC_IOV mode indicates that the application must provide the buffering needed for the IO vectors.
-When set, an application must not modify an IO vector, including any related memory descriptor array, until the associated operation has completed.
+When set, an application must not modify an IO vector of length > 1, including any related memory descriptor array, until the associated operation has completed.